 Anyway.
 I am slightly annoyed that I come in at just under 600 on my Veda score (588 to be precise).
 I can only assume (aside from being classed in a young, risky age group) this is due to the short length of my credit history, and perhaps the number of credit inquiries?
 I have nine all up: two from my internet providers, one work related one, one from another bank and the rest are all from my bank.
 Obviously they’ve been checking up on me without my knowledge.

 I wonder if my available credit and use of overdraft also contribute to the score.
 It’s not very clear to me exactly what gets reported.
 I know that prior to the introduction of the score, hardly anything at all was reported unless you went into default on an account.
 You guys in the US have all kinds of crazy criteria for this with your available credit ratio at any given time, but I highly doubt we’ve advanced to that stage yet.
 According to this article, credit agencies can only collect information on credit defaults, judgements and bankruptcies – data considered to give only a “negative” picture of someone’s credit history.

 As for T, his file is six months older than mine, he has slightly fewer enquiries and his one small default brings him in at 485 – just in the yellow zone, as opposed to the green.

 1000 seems so far away.
 But realistically, I have no need for credit, and I believe a perfect score is unnecessary.
-I know companies that will help you repair your credit will all say other wise.
 I think scoring is a positive move; I guess I’m just peeved that I barely made it into the green zone on the spectrum, especially after seeing a commenter on Lady in the Red had a 900 plus!